-Trial of woman found in Vail dumpster reaches its fifth day

-EAGLE — Linnea Hayda’s felony trial entered its fifth day Tuesday.
-District Court Judge Paul Dunkelman said he expected to give the case to the jury Thursday afternoon.
+Another detective refutes Linnea Hayda’s claims on the witness stand

+Hayda, in an interview with Vail police after being found in a dumpster, said she sometimes has gaps in her memory

+EAGLE — Detective Craig Westering took the stand Tuesday morning on the fifth day of Linnea Hayda’s felony trial.
+He examined the scene for Vail police and was one of the officers who interviewed Hayda on March 27, 2018, after she was found in a Vail dumpster that morning.

-Hayda insisted in taped police interviews after she was found in a Vail dumpster on the morning of March 27, 2018, that her ex-husband put a plastic garbage bag over her head, bound her with zip ties and threw her in the trash.
+Hayda insisted in taped police interviews that her ex-husband put a plastic garbage bag over her head, bound her with zip ties and threw her in the trash.

 Not possible, say Vail police and prosecutors.
 Hayda’s ex-husband was nowhere around her the night she claims she was abducted and dropped in a dumpster.

-Vail police and prosecutors say Hayda threw herself in the dumpster, and then concocted accusations toward her ex-husband.
+Prosecutors say Hayda threw herself in the dumpster, and then concocted accusations toward her ex-husband.

 Hayda is charged with false reporting, tampering with evidence and trying to influence a public official.